neams-th-coe/cardinal/doc/content/tutorials/steady_hc.md

-The MOOSE heat conduction module is used to solve for steady-state heat conduction,
+The MOOSE heat transfer module is used to solve for steady-state heat conduction,

 \begin{equation}
 \label{eq:hc}